Lorentzian Vacuum Transitions for Anisotropic Universes: Transitions in Kantowski-Sachs

 and we can impose continuity on $\gamma$ to obtain

 and

 Substituting the above results in (\ref{KSTensionDef}) and gathering it and the result (\ref{KSIntegralAu0}) in (\ref{KSGammaDef}) we then obtain in the thin wall limit

 Therefore, in this limit we obtain for $\Gamma$ an expression that only depends on two variables, $\bar{\sigma}$ and $T$, in complete analogy to the FLRW cases.
-Note that in this case we can safely choose $\sigma_{0}=0$.
+Note that in this case we can also safely choose $\sigma_{0}=0$ since the above expression is well behaved in that limit.
 If we want to find an extremum of this expression, that is $\bar{\sigma}$ such that $\frac{\partial \gamma}{\partial \bar{\sigma}}=0$, we obtain that the following equation has to be hold

-We note in particular that for two positive values of the potentials, the last equation have as only solution $T=0$ which is not of interest to us, and therefore, there is not a minimum with a non-zero tension in that case.
+We note in particular that for two positive values of the potentials, the last equation have as only solution $T=0$ which is not of interest to us, and therefore, there is not a minimum with a nonzero tension in that case.

 Since we expect the constants to be real numbers, we finally obtain